Updated April 30 2017

 Nursing school in Nepal

 Young women can go to nursing school at the age of sixteen, enrolling in a PCL program (Proficiency Certificate Level) for three years.
+Nowadays more young women are opting for a BSc degree.

 An in-depth description of Nepal Nursing Education can be found here.